adipati97/Fraud-Claim-Detection_Upgrad/README.md

 ## Usage

 - Run the Jupyter notebook to reproduce the analysis.
-- All plots and results are saved in the `outputs/` directory.
 - The final PDF report summarizes the workflow, results, and recommendations.

 ## Authors